bkager/Tiny-node-cookbook/recipe-greeter.md

 You're going to create a file and write in it from the command line.
 For this, you'll need to have a command-line text editor program.
 If you've worked on the command line much before, you probably already have a favorite.
 If you haven't, you probably have one called nano already installed on your computer.
 Type `nano` at the command prompt to open the nano editor.
 Try it out, then type CTRL+X to exit your test file.
 You should be back at a command prompt so we can create our actual JavaScript program.

 > Side note: Nano uses commands that may not feel intuitive.
-They're shown at the bottom of the screen and are easy to get used to, but there are many other command line text editors which you may prefer.
-I like [micro](https://micro-editor.github.io/), which uses the same commands for cut, paste, save, etc. as most modern text editors like Word.
-Different text editors have their own benefits--I switched to micro because nano doesn't have mouse support in my preferred terminal program.
+They're shown at the bottom of the screen and are easy to get used to, but there are many other command line text editors which you may prefer. [micro](https://micro-editor.github.io/), for instance, uses the same commands for cut, paste, save, etc. as most modern text editors like Word.

 To create your program file, enter `nano greeter.js` at the command prompt.
 This will create a new file in your current directory called 'greeter.js' and open it in nano for editing.